anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 load_examples = False  # don't clutter webserver with examples
 ```

-And we'll perform a reset to account for the configuration changes.
+And we'll perform a reset to implement these configuration changes.

 ```bash
 airflow db reset